-An overactive bladder can be a sign of serious medical concerns.
+An overactive bladder, which causes you to urinate more often than usual, can be a sign of serious medical concerns.
 Even in more mild circumstances, it can cause depression and social isolation, as there is a stigma around having an overactive bladder that prevents many adults from seeking treatment.
 However, this condition is very common and plenty of treatment options are available.

 With how prominent this condition is amongst Americans, it’s no wonder that there are many treatment options, such as the following…

 Keeping a bladder diary can be a great way to make your first steps to fixing your overactive bladder.
 It lets you track how often you urinate so you can use it to make more informed medical decisions.